danielxr97/Starbucks-Latte-Index/README.md

 As depicted in the graph above, our analysis revealed a correlation coefficient with an R-value of 0.18716967518, suggesting a weak correlation between the price difference of Starbucks’ latte and a country’s GDP per capita.
 This finding is significant as it highlights the complexity of economic analysis and the importance of considering various external factors.
 For instance, political instability in a country often leads to a higher cost of living, thereby increasing the prices of goods.
 It is worth noting that countries with low GDP often experience political instability simultaneously (Aisen, A., & Veiga, F. J., 2013).
 Inflation is another factor that can impact the price of a Starbucks latte, with countries having high inflation rates and experiencing higher living costs.

-# 8. External Factors: Human Development Index scores and price differences
+# 8. External Factors: Human Development Index Scores vs. Price Differences

-Shifting our focus to another influential external factor, we turn to Human Development Index scores.
+Shifting our focus to another influential external factor, we turn to Human Development Index scores - HDI.
 These scores serve as a comprehensive measure of a country's well-being, gauging its citizens' health, knowledge, and standard of living (World Health Organization, 2024).

 According to the United Nations Development Programme (2020):
 **Very High:** HDI > 0.800